Sunday, 25 March 2018

 Question: We bought a new matching seder plate and kos shel Eliyahu for seder night.
 Do we need to tovel them?

-Answer: The Gemara (Avoda Zara 75b) writes that any kelim used while eating require tevila.
-The Shulchan Aruch (YD 120:4) extends this to kelim that are used in cooking or food preparation such as barbecue grills.
+Answer: The Gemara (Avoda Zara 75b) stipulates that any keilim employed during meals necessitate tevila.
+The Shulchan Aruch (YD 120:4) extends this requirement to keilim utilised in cooking or food preparation, such as barbecue grills.

-R’ Asher Weiss (Minchas Asher 3:62) writes that a kos shel Eliyahu fits into a similar category as it may be used for drinking.
-Additionally, one may come to use it years later for kiddush, especially if one finds another, nicer kos for seder night.
-Thus, it should be tovelled without a beracha (See Rivevos Ephraim 1:122).
+R’ Asher Weiss (Minchas Asher 3:62) addresses the case of a kos shel Eliyahu, which falls into a similar category as it may be utilised for drinking.
+Moreover, it might be utilised for kiddush, in subsequent years, particularly if a different, more appealing kos is found for the seder night.
+Hence, it should be tovelled without a beracha (see Rivevos Ephraim 1:122).

 In the following teshuva (ibid.
-3:63), R’ Weiss writes that there is no need to tovel a seder plate, however, as it is not used for eating off or for preparing food.
-While some make a point of eating the food from the seder plate, it still serves as a tray for displaying the symbolic foods.
+3:63), R’ Weiss clarifies that there is no requirement to tovel a seder plate, since it isn’t used for eating off or for food preparation.
+Although some individuals consume the food from the seder plate, it primarily serves as a tray for presenting the symbolic foods.

-In conclusion, there is no need to tovel the seder plate, but one should tovel the kos shel Eliyahu without a beracha.
+In conclusion, tovelling the seder plate is unnecessary, but the kos shel Eliyahu should be tovelled without reciting a beracha.

 Sunday, 11 March 2018